sam-goodwin/punchcard/README.md

 ### Runtime Code and Dependencies

-Creating a Lambda Function is super simple - just create it and implement `handle`:
+Creating a `Lambda.Function` is super simple - just instantiate it and implement `handle`:

 ```ts
 new Lambda.Function(stack, 'MyFunction', {